 Faculty and staff will provide guidance on courses, experiential learning and personal matters.
 You will learn in class, not only about jurisprudence but also about each other and yourself.
 Through the many programs, events, classes and clinics, you will learn professionalism is not simply about being nice to one another; it is a much broader concept that could encompass commitment to serve others, to act in the public good, promote justice, own your own conduct and to live as a student of the law.

-The Student Services Office collaborates with student organizations, administrative offices, professional associations and affinity groups to bring students relevant and topical events and services necessary to build upon the many skills you will acquire at the Law School.
+The Student Affairs Office collaborates with student organizations, administrative offices, professional associations and affinity groups to bring students relevant and topical events and services necessary to build upon the many skills you will acquire at the Law School.